 T.A.
 Libby Travel and Work 2019-2020

 What is an academic sabbatical?
-It’s an opportunity for a faculty or staff member to engage with our work in a different way: by teaching or engaging in research or community engagement activities in a new institution or locale, often in collaboration with colleagues in that place; completing key tasks, such as a book or research article, that advance our both our fields and our careers; or otherwise focusing in on a specific project or activity.
+It’s an opportunity for a faculty or staff member to engage with work in a different way.
+It might be by teaching or engaging in research or community-based activities in a new institution or locale, often in collaboration with colleagues in that place.
+It could make room for completing key tasks, such as a book or research article, that advance both field and career, or otherwise focusing in on a specific project or activity.
 In short, it’s an opportunity create or pursue something outside the routine duties of the job, something for which said routine duties don’t allow time and attention.
 Also: rest.

 I’m out there on social media, too, of course.
 I’ve posted a number of updates and photos on my professional Facebook page.
 My Instagram feed is made up of 30-second videos that I find meditative and hope you will, too.
 At this point, my professional Twitter feed is pretty much occasional announcements; more will follow there in the future, no doubt including exhortations to read the entirety of threads that I retweet.